 Let’s clear about something: I have no problem whatsoever with canned pears.
 They make perfectly good pear tarts (to say nothing of great late-night snacks, at least for me).
 A truly exceptional pear tart, however, starts with homemade poached pears, which allow you to bring flavors to the party that you wouldn’t be able to introduce otherwise (notably, those having to do with alcohol).
 Start with:

 white wine or water with sugar added (10 ounces for every quart)

 half a vanilla bean

 It’s important that the pears be perfectly ripe.
 Under-ripe pears won’t become tender with cooking (or by the time they do, they’ll have turned to complete mush).
 You want them slightly soft all over.
 A few bruises are alright.

-Pour the wine into a shallow pan, one that will fit all the pears comfortably in a single layer.
+Pour the wine (or water and sugar) into a large pan, one that will fit all the pears comfortably in a single layer.
 Split the vanilla bean and throw it in.
 Using a vegetable peeler, peel the zest off the lemon, add it to the pan, then squeeze in a couple of tablespoons of the lemon juice.

 Bring the pan to a simmer.
 Meanwhile, prepare the pears.
 Split them: